Characterizations of Stability of Error Bounds for Convex Inequality Constraint Systems: Stability of Error Bounds for A Single Convex Inequality

 For any $h\in\mathbb{R}^m$ with $\|h\|=1$ and any $t>0$, by \eqref{3.11}, one has

 and consequently

-Thanks to \text{Lemma 1} and \text{Proposition 3}, one can obtain that $\tau_{\min}(g_{\varepsilon},\bar x)\geq\frac{1}{3\varepsilon}$, which contradicts (iii) as $\varepsilon$ is arbitrary.
+Thanks to \text{Lemma 1} and \text{Proposition 3}, one can obtain that $\tau_{\min}(g_{\varepsilon},\bar x)\geq\frac{1}{5\varepsilon}$, which contradicts (iii) as $\varepsilon$ is arbitrary.
 The proof is complete.\end{proof}

-\begin{rema}(a) From \cite{MP2018,45}, the condition \eqref{3.9} means that $g$ is an $\varepsilon$-perturbation of $f$ near $\bar x$, and the condition $\min_{\|h\|=1}f'(\bar x, h)\not=0$ is proved to be equivalent to the stability of this $\varepsilon$-perturbation of local error bounds.
-Further, it is showed in \cref{theo:3.2} that the stability of such $\varepsilon$-perturbation is essentially equivalent to $\varepsilon$-linear perturbation.
+\begin{rema}(a) From \cite{MP2018,45}, the condition \eqref{3.9} means that $g$ is an $\varepsilon$-perturbation of $f$ near $\bar x$, and the condition $\inf_{\|h\|=1}f'(\bar x, h)\not=0$ is proved to be equivalent to the stability of this $\varepsilon$-perturbation of local error bounds.
+Further, it has been shown in \cref{theo:3.2} that the stability of such $\varepsilon$-perturbation is essentially equivalent to that of $\varepsilon$-linear perturbation.

 (b) \cref{theo:3.2} can be regarded as the equivalent version of \cite[Theorem 2]{45} since one can prove that

 \begin{itemize} \item[]Indeed, suppose that $0\not\in{\rm bdry}(\partial f(\bar x))$.
 For the case that $0\in{\rm int}(\partial f(\bar x))$, there is $r>0$ such that $r\mathbf{B}^m\subseteq\partial f(\bar x)$.
 This and \eqref{2.4} imply that